 - How much did they fall the preceding year?

 Using that data, we extrapolate prices for the upcoming Black Friday by applying current trends to historical Black Friday price drops.
-In so doing, we correct for anomalies like outliers, floor effects, and disruptive new technologies that influence pricing trends.
+In so doing, we correct for anomalies like outliers and disruptive new technologies that influence pricing trends.
 We also usually round to the nearest dollar amount ending in a "9" since retailers overwhelmingly do the same.

 It's important to keep in mind that the data for this analysis is derived from "deals."
-By definition, all deals on dealnews are price-checked, verified offers that are at "the lowest total price we could find" at that given moment.
-As such, the data used for dealnews' Black Friday predictions is based on low prices, not average prices.
-Thus, when we say that 47" TVs will fall as low as $269, a shopper should not expect this to be the average or median price.
+By definition, all deals on DealNews are price-checked, verified offers that are at "the lowest total price we could find" at that given moment.
+As such, the data used for DealNews' Black Friday predictions is based on low prices, not average prices (unless otherwise stated).
+Thus, when we say that 60" TVs will fall to as low as $420, a shopper should not expect this to be the average or median price.